The Stryker hip lawsuits involve the LFIT Anatomic V40 femoral heads utilized in the Stryker Accolade, and also the Rejuvenate and ABG II hip modules.

 |Catalog Number||Head Diameter||Dates|

 Friction can cause the hip replacement to corrode and result in metal ions being released in the joint space.
-Toxic substances from the device can cause local bone tissue to die, and make implants more likely to fracture or become completely dislocated.
+Toxic substances from the device can cause bone tissue to die, and make implants more likely to fracture or become completely dislocated.
 The metal ions also can cause inflammation, pain, and swelling.

 Cobalt and chromium ions from the implants can poison the patient and result in injuries such as loss of sight and hearing, cardiovascular disorders and thyroid dysfunction.